Nabihealth/nabi-info/PrivacyPolicy.md

 ### CONTACT US

-You can reach us at [contact@nabi.health](mailto:contact@nabi.health) for any questions about the Policy, your use of the app or website, or any other concerns.
+You can reach us at [reachout@nabi.health](mailto:reachout@nabi.health) for any questions about the Policy, your use of the app or website, or any other concerns.